-Once boat is on trailer, unscrew the drain plug, block the wheels and raise the bow slightly with the trailer jack (if so equipped) to allow water to drain.
+Once boat is on trailer, unscrew the drain plugs, block the wheels and raise the boat up at the bow with the trailer jack (if so equipped) to allow water to drain

-Remove any remaining water that is left in the engine compartment (bilge, engines, etc.) with clean dry rags.
+Remove any remaining water in the engine compartment (bilge, engine, etc.) with clean dry rags.
 This is particularly important in salt water use.